hortenbach/CARLA_ROS2_StereoCam_Synchronizer/README.md

 Example for an ROS2 publisher for publishing a corrected CameraInfo.msg for right camera in a CARLA stereo vision setup

 ## What
-Running CARLA Simulator with CARLA-ROS-BRIDGE you can attach any number of RGB cmara sensors to your agent, but their respective CameraInfo.msg topic is always assuming a mono vision setup.
+Running CARLA Simulator with CARLA-ROS-BRIDGE you can attach any number of RGB camera sensors to your agent, but their respective CameraInfo.msg topic is always assuming a mono vision setup.

 This publisher is an example on how to overwrite the projection matrix for the right camera of a stereo vision setup, used in stereo odometry.